 Becoming a medical biller and coder can set up a future that is filled with options.
-Health new-mexicocare facilities throughout the country are hiring new medical billers and coders every day.
+Health care facilities throughout the country are hiring new medical billers and coders every day.
 That kind of demand opens up a lot of earning potential while also providing job security for years to come.
 Getting started in a career as a medical biller and coder can happen sooner than most people think as a stable and rewarding future could be right around the corner.

 Job Prospects and Potential Pay